 An offence that falls under the Criminal Code or a provincial statute is prosecuted by the ACPS when there is a reasonable likelihood of conviction and the prosecution is in the public interest.

 The decision to prosecute or to discontinue a prosecution is among the most significant decisions that a Crown prosecutor can make.

-The Division handles criminal appeals in the Alberta Court of Appeal and the Supreme Court of Canada.
+The ACPS handles criminal appeals in the Alberta Court of Appeal and the Supreme Court of Canada.
 It also develops criminal law policy for the province and supports criminal law consultation with other provinces, territories and the Government of Canada.

 Topics in this section